Staff Biographies

 Stephan Williams has played piano since the age of 9, including 7 years of study with David Zapka, former professor of piano at West Liberty University.
 He recently continued his piano studies with Deborah Breiding of West Liberty.
 He is currently pursuing a degree in philosophy from Franciscan University of Steubenville, where he also studies organ.
 Stephan is excited to begin teaching piano and sharing his love of the instrument with others.

-Drama & Theater Instructor
+Drama & Theater instructor

 Bobby Zinsmeister